-Forest management planning and forest harvesting is carried out in accordance with the Forest Practices Code.
-AKSFS has a standardised planning procedure for the development of FPP's that uses a planning checklist as a review prior to certification of the plan.
-All areas to be harvested undergo an assessment, including searching available conservation data bases to identify any significant natural and cultural values that require specific management.
-Threatened fauna and flora species and communities require particular management; an example is the wedge tailed eagle.
-Wedge tailed eagle nests require protection by law and at least a 10 ha reserve is to be established.
+Forest management planning and forest harvesting are carried out following the Forest Practices Code.
+AKSFS has a standardised planning procedure for the development of FPPs that uses a planning checklist as a review before certification of the plan.
+All areas to be harvested undergo an assessment, including searching available conservation databases to identify any significant natural and cultural values that require specific management.
+Threatened fauna and flora species and communities require particular management; an example is the wedge-tailed eagle.
+Wedge-tailed eagle nests require protection by law and at least a 10 ha reserve is to be established.
 There are also specific rules about operations near occupied sites and during the breeding season.
-Expert systems have been developed to assist with planning and the FPA web site has many planning tools and technical notes that are formally part of the Forest Practices Code.
+Expert systems have been developed to assist with planning and the FPA website has many planning tools and technical notes that are formally part of the Forest Practices system.

-Site specific plans (FPP's) are developed and a detailed map produced that includes areas reserved from harvesting to protect natural and cultural values and identifies harvesting areas.
-The development of the FPP requires advance notification of affected local government and neighbours.
-Private forests that have been declared Private Timber Reserves do not require development approval from local government.
+Site-specific plans (FPPs) are developed and a detailed map is produced that includes areas reserved from harvesting to protect natural and cultural values and identifies harvesting areas.
+The development of the FPP requires advance notification of affected local governments and neighbours.
+Private forests that have been declared Private Timber Reserves do not require development approval from the local government.
 AKSFS contacts local government as a standard procedure to maintain our good working relationship regardless of the planning schemes zoning of forest operations as 'permitted as of right'.
 Local governments are notified of likely log truck movements, identified school bus routes and times and other council considerations.
-All private forests, native and plantation outside Private Timber Reserves and 'permitted use zoning', require local government approval prior to the certification of the forest practices plan and before commencement of operations.
+All private forests, native and plantation outside Private Timber Reserves and 'permitted use zoning', require local government approval prior to the certification of the forest practices plan and before the commencement of operations.